 “A winning combination of pragmatism and insight.” - Partners Guide to the Legal Profession

-As well as having a busy mediation practice, Heather is head of the CEDR Training Faculty and enjoys training others in the skills of mediation, nationally and internationally.
+As well as having a busy mediation practice, Heather was Head of CEDR’s Mediator Training Faculty from 2005 – 2018 and continues to enjoy training others in the skills of mediation, nationally and internationally.

 Articles by Heather

 - Exit negotiated with member of senior management team of major bank.

 - Claim by widow of an employee that the bank had caused husband’s suicide.

 - Dispute between a money market trader and a foreign bank over millions of pounds of claimed bonus payments following termination of contract.

 - Commercial tax disputewhere it was alleged that non-cooperation had cause financial losses and embarrassment with the Revenue for a multi-national company.

 - Heather was one of the mediators selected for the successful 2015 NHSLA pilot scheme; she is now a member of CEDR’s specialist clinical negligence panel

 - Claim by a deceased’s family regarding delay providing care following a heart attack

 - Claim by a parent against multiple agencies after an adult child died while in custody